tangrams/blocks/README.md

 #### [geometry-matrices](http://tangrams.github.io/blocks/#geometry-matrices) <a href="https://github.com/tangrams/blocks/blob/gh-pages/geometry/matrices.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

-Useful set of functions to construct scale, rotation and translation of 2, 3 or 4 dimensions
+Useful set of functions to construct scale, rotation and translation of 2, 3 or 4 dimensions.
+For more information about matrices read [this chapter from The Book of Shaders](http://thebookofshaders.com/08/)